JoeCardoso13/JoeCardoso13/README.md

 # Hello, World!
 I’m Joe 🖥️

-I'm a full-stack developer with years of experience in Ruby and JavaScript, as well as additional proficiency in Python, TypeScript, and React.
+I'm a full-stack software engineer with years of experience in Ruby and JavaScript, as well as additional proficiency in Python, TypeScript, and React.
 Most recently, I've helped create [Vispyr](https://vispyr.com), an open-source observability tool designed to make continuous profiling more accessible to developers.

 ## Vispyr in a nutshell